txchangecoin-project/txchangecoin-gui-old/README.md

 See [LICENSE](LICENSE).

-## Translations

-Do you speak a second language and would like to help translate the Monero GUI?
-Check out Pootle, our localization platform, at [translate.getmonero.org](https://translate.getmonero.org/projects/monero-gui/).
-Choose the language and suggest a translation for a string or review an existing one.
-The Localization Workgroup made [a guide with step-by-step instructions](https://github.com/monero-ecosystem/monero-translations/blob/master/pootle.md) for Pootle.
-&nbsp;

-If you need help/support or any info you can contact the localization workgroup on the IRC channel #monero-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]getmonero[dot]org.
-For more info about the Localization workgroup: [github.com/monero-ecosystem/monero-translations](https://github.com/monero-ecosystem/monero-translations)

 ## Installing the Monero GUI from a package

 Packages are available for

-* Arch Linux via AUR: [monero-wallet-qt](https://aur.archlinux.org/packages/monero-wallet-qt/)
+* Arch Linux via AUR: [txchangecoin-wallet-qt](https://aur.archlinux.org/packages/monero-wallet-qt/)
-* Void Linux: xbps-install -S monero-core
+* Void Linux: xbps-install -S txchangecoin-core
-* GuixSD: guix package -i monero-core
+* GuixSD: guix package -i txchangecoin-core

 Packaging for your favorite distribution would be a welcome contribution!